JensRantil/rewind/README.rst

 =============
 Pick and choose:

-* `rewind` can look at what happened in the past and replay the events since then.
+* Rewind can look at what happened in the past and replay the events since then.

-* it's time to rewind and rethink the way we are overusing DBMS's and the way we are storing our data.
+* It's time to rewind and rethink the way we are overusing DBMS's and the way we are storing our data.

 Author
 ======